Competition in the startup world is high.

 - Add a signup form to your website where visitors can drop their email addresses in exchange for the lead magnet

-- Nurture your subscribers by sending regular emails about product updates, offer discounts, and share your latest content
+- Nurture your subscribers by sending regular emails about product updates, offering discounts, and sharing your latest content

 AdRoll is a retargeting platform that makes it easy to set up retargeting campaigns across the web.
-Its the most affordable and efficient way to run paid ads because reintroducing your brand to warm prospects and keeping yourself front-of-mind to customers looking to make a purchase.
+It’s the most affordable and efficient way to run paid ads because reintroducing your brand to warm prospects and keeping yourself top-of-mind to customers looking to make a purchase.

 How Start Retargeting With AdRoll:

 - Sign up for an AdRoll account — it only takes a minute